Ruckers: Ruckers harpsichords and virginals

 Variations of the standard models were sometimes produced for export to France or England; there are single manual harpsichords with chromatic basses (rather than the short octave) down to C, probably intended for England, and double manual harpsichords with a lower-manual range of GG to c and an upper manual range of F to f, produced for France, the lower manual being at standard pitch and the upper a 4th below, reversing the usual pitch arrangement.
 The lower manual range of these instruments suits the music of contemporary French harpsichord composers such as Chambonnières and Louis Couperin, while the upper manual range is close to early French organ design.

 When constructing an instrument, a number was written on the case and many of the parts of the action, along with a serial number depending on the model.
 This has let researchers learn much more about undated instruments and helped them estimate the rate of production—calculated at up to 35 to 40 instruments per year.

 Decoration of an instrument was as careful and elaborate as its construction; repeating Renaissance patterns were block-printed onto paper and placed inside the keywell and around the inside of the case above the soundboard.
 Large Latin mottoes were printed similarly on a wood-grained paper on the inside of the lid.
-Alternatively, the lid was painted by artists like Rubens and Brueghel.
+Alternatively, the lid was painted by artists such as Rubens and Brueghel.
 The exterior was painted in imitation of marble or huge jewels held by iron strapwork.
 The rose in the soundboard is surrounded by a painted wreath of flowers and other flora and fauna in tempera.
 The roses used by all members of the Ruckers family show an angel playing a harp, with the initials of the builder on each side of it; the date was found either on the soundboard or the wrest plank.